asimay/SDC-Traffic-Sign-Classifier/writeup_template.md

 The code is contained in the first code cell of the IPython notebook.

-My final training set had **34799** number of images.
+My final training set had **40000** number of images.

-My validation set and test set had **4410** and **12630** number of images.
+My validation set and test set had **8000 (original is 4410)** and **12630** number of images.

-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...
+The code cell of the IPython notebook contains the code for augmenting the data set.
+I decided to generate additional data because to avoid under-fitting.
+To add more data to the the data set, I used the following techniques :

 Here is an example of an original image and an augmented image:

-![original image and an augmented image][image3]
+![original image and an augmented image][image3_3]

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the augmented data set is : augmented data add some Gaussian noise in original image.

 #### 3. final model architecture (including model type, layers, layer sizes, connectivity, etc.) looks like :